Code-Institute-Submissions/webalyzer/README.md

 The minimum feature the app must contain includes the following features:

+- To validate the HTML spec standard meta tags names.

-To validate the HTML of a webpage and receive the validation response.
+- To validate the HTML of a webpage and receive the validation response.

-To validate the CSS of a webpage and receive the validation response.
+- To validate the CSS of a webpage and receive the validation response.

-To validate the Javascript of a website and receive the validation response.
+- To validate the Javascript of a website and receive the validation response.

+- To be able to scrape the meta tags of a website and saved to a CSV file.

+- To be able to scrape the content of a webpage and analyze the content.

+- To be able to scrape and validate all links of a webpage.

 #### Desired features

 The desired features the app could contain includes the following features:

-To validate the Python code of a file and report the validation response.
+- To validate the Python code of a file and report the validation response.

+- To be able to add bulk URLs to validate/analyze.

 <br>